Prospective students interested in undergraduate study should apply directly to the University.

 - Statement of Purpose (the first line should mention the desired Specialty Area in the English Department).

 - Names and institutional email addresses of three (3) referees who will submit letters of recommendation online via a link that will be sent to recommenders directly by the Graduate School.
-Please note that the Graduate School cannot accept letters via Interfolio.
+Please note that neither the Graduate School nor the Department of English can accept letters via Interfolio or Parchment.

 - Request that the following documents be sent to the Graduate School:

 - Official GRE Scores if applying for MA, PhD, or MA-TESOL programs (subject tests are not required).
-GRE scores are not required for the Creative Writing MFA.
+GRE scores are not required for MFA applications.

 Conditions of Admission